pavlo-seimskyi/filler-sound-detector/README.md

 ## Multi-layer perceptron

-I picked multi-layer perceptron as the first neural model to train.
-It was a good place to start learning how to build the end-to-end workflow of training a model with Pytorch.

-Unfortunately, the model did not beat the baseline but came close in F1 score.
+Then I picked multi-layer perceptron as the first neural model to train.
+Unfortunately, the model did not beat the LGBM but came close in F1 score.
+The model probably requires more hyperparameter tuning.

 ```
 | Avg. precision score | F1    |